 At present, the DOST-PCAARRD Human Resource Development Program has the following offerings:

-1. Graduate Research and Education Assistantship for Technology (GREAT) Program (Deadline of Application for 1st Semester AY 2018-2019 is extended until July 15, 2018)
+1. Graduate Research and Education Assistantship for Technology (GREAT) Program (Deadline of Application for 2nd Semester AY 2018-2019 is until 31 October 2018)

 Innovative way to support qualified graduate students in completing their degree programs by providing sufficient financial and technical support, particularly in the conduct of their research/thesis.
 Through this research assistantship, grantees can conduct their research/thesis under the umbrella of an identified DOST-PCAARRD funded R&D project.
 Benefits of a Graduate Research Associates (GRA; Masters) and Graduate Research Fellows (GRF; PhD) will include tuition and other school fees (2 years for GRA; 3 years for GRF), monthly allowance, transportation allowance, insurance, thesis/dissertation budget of up to Php50,000 for GRA or Php100,000 for GRF, and graduation fees.
 A Research Grant is likewise built-in in the identified R&D project funded by DOST-PCAARRD.
 Upon completion of their study program, the GRA/GRF can also be entitled to a proposal-based re-entry research grant of up to P5M by DOST-PCAARRD when he/she returns to his/her mother agency.